gesellix/gradle-docker-plugin/README.md

 Each task delegates to the [Docker-Client](https://github.com/gesellix/docker-client), which connects to the Docker remote API via HTTP.

-[Docker for Mac](https://beta.docker.com/) users: you need to configure your `DOCKER_HOST` environment variable or `dockerHost` task property to be set to `unix:///var/tmp/docker.sock`.

 For basic usage please have a look at the tests or the [example project](https://github.com/gesellix/gradle-docker-plugin-example).